rafflabs/finance/README.md

 # Code Snippets for financial analysis and portfolio investment.
 # Including buy strategies, diversification and efficient frontier analysis.
+# New, FOI index calculation in Rust.
-# New, FOI index calculation.
+# New, FOI index calculation in Python.
 # New, retirement withdrawal analysis.